sdavis3/code-coverage-widgets/overview.md

 #Visual Studio Team Services Code Coverage Widgets#

 ## Release Notes
+* 1.0.122
+    * Widget can now be resized to one or two columns in width.
 * 1.0.119
     * Build definitions are now sorted alphabetically.
 * 1.0.99